 1. Average Bladder Capacity 350-550 cc.

 In the elderly, the capacity may decrease to 250 - 300 cc.
 Approximately 150-250 cc may be stored (less in the elderly) before there is a sensation of bladder pressure.
-Then the bladder fills to the point at which the individual is uncomfortable and seeks the toilet.
-Click here for National Institutes of Health information on normal urination
+As the bladder fills beyond 150-250 mL the individual begins toilet seeking.

-2. Anatomical integrity of the bladder and urethra.
+2. Anatomical integrity of the bladder, urethra and external sphincter.

-The bladder and the urethra act as a storage unit for urine.
-The bladder muscle (detrusor) is stable and does not contract until the person relaxes the urethra.
-Post voided residual is normally less than 50cc.
+The bladder and external sphincter actvity must be coordinated to store and release urine.
+The healthy bladder muscle (detrusor) is stable and does not contract until the person relaxes the external sphincter.
+Post void residual (PVR) of 50 to 100 mL is generally accepted as normal in the elderly.
 The literature suggests that younger people empty their bladder every 4 to 5 hours and older people empty their bladder every 3 to 4 hours within a 24 hour period.

 Instant Feedback: